Th3Tr1ckst3r/Facesift/README.md

 ## Screenshots

-This is the command line(CLI) interface.
+This is the command line(CLI) interface for Facesift.
+Its meant to be easy, & minimal.

 ![Facesift_CLI](https://i.imgur.com/uM3JyJO.png)